 Auditel provides corporate telecom contract management that is helpful for corporations with frequent mergers and acquisitions.
 We review all voice, data, and wireless telecom service contracts.
 In addition, we review all the legal provisions in your agreement entirely to ensure they include flexibility for future growth.
 Auditel understands how to navigate telecom contracts.
 Our telecom contract management helps our clients obtain the best telecommunications contract terms and conditions, along with the best network availability uptime.
 We will review all the fees assessed within managed 800#s.
 From multiple routing 800s, associated service fees for both dedicated and switched 800#s.
 We review specific time of day routing fees, managed 800 routing fees, access charges, and paper billing fees.
 As a result, we can review records, reports, and manage the entire service level agreements SLAs for managed 800s.

-Bring us your Telecom Contracts
+Bring us your Telecom Contracts<strong

 It’s not a good idea to be caught off guard by lapsing telecom contracts.
 So, when we review your voice, data, and wireless contracts we give unbiased advice that leads to savings.
 Contract savings comes from fully understanding the contract language and protection clauses within each Service Providers telecom agreement.
 Furthermore, we give you options and make recommendations to give your corporation, business, or organization added security and reporting.
 As a result, telecom contract management saves countless penalties, and headaches for your company.